junaidch05/Advanced-Calculator/Readme.md

 ## Future Enhancements

-- Implement advanced mathematical functions like trigonometry and logarithms.
+- Implement more advanced mathematical functions.
-- Allow users to export the calculation history.
 - Improve input validation with more comprehensive error handling.